Nav More

 Managing symptoms of cavernous malformation can be challenging, but there are several strategies that can help improve the quality of life and reduce the impact of symptoms.
 Work with a healthcare provider who is experienced in treating cavernous malformations to develop a personalized treatment plan.

-Here are some tips for managing symptoms of cavernous malformation:
+Here are some tips for managing symptoms when living with cavernous malformation:

 • Medication: You may be prescribed medications to manage symptoms such as seizures or headaches.
 It is important to take medications as directed and to discuss any side effects or concerns with your neurologist.